tscanlin/developers.optimizely.com/src/content/overview/index.md

 (more detail, to be filled out by Lucas)

-### Mobile A/B Testing
+### Mobile App A/B Testing

 Optimizely includes an [A/B testing solution](http://optimizely.com/mobile) for native iOS and Android apps.
-If you are looking at implementing Optimizely in your app for the first time, check out our [iOS Quickstart](/ios/guide) and [Android Quickstart](/android/guide), which contain detailed instructions for installing the Optimizely SDK and running your first experiment.
+If you are looking at implementing Optimizely in your app for the first time, check out our [iOS getting started guide](/ios/guide) and [Android getting started guide](/android/guide), which contain detailed instructions for installing the Optimizely SDK and running your first experiment.

 ## How Optimizely works

 This section explains the inner workings of Optimizely, including key terminology, architecture, and the available touchpoints for developers.
+[Life of an experiment](#life-of-an-experiment) describes a typical customer workflow and [Life of a visitor](#life-of-a-visitor) describes what happens when a visitor comes to a website or mobile app running Optimizely.

+### Life of an experiment

+Below is a typical workflow for a customer running an experiment with Optimizely.

+#### *1. Create an experiment*

+An *experiment* is a campaign run by Optimizely on either a website or a mobile app to determine the impact of a change.
+An experiment could be an A/B test or a multivariate test.
+Customers can configure how much traffic they'd like to allocate to their experiment.

+#### *2. Create one or more variations*

+In any given experiment, customers can create one or more *variations*, that contain alternative content changes they'd like to test.
+Technically speaking, a variation is just a snippet of jQuery code that runs in a user's browser that renders the page differently.
+Variations can be created using Optimizely's [visual editor](#) or using the [edit code](#).

+#### *3. Create a target audience*

+Customers can filter what type of traffic they'd like to include in an experiment using an *audience*.
+An audience is just a set of AND/OR conditions about a user (e.g. browser type, geography, query parameters) that can be evaluated in real-time when a user visits a web page or mobile app.
+Audiences can be saved and re-used for other experiments.

+#### *4. Create a goal*

+Customers must define at least one *goal* for their experiment, i.e. a metric they'd like to track for the success of the experiment.
+Experiments can have an arbitrary number of goals but just one *primary goal*.
+Optimizely customers can define click goals or pageview goals using the goal creation dialog, or they can create *custom events* that are goals defined through code.
+Any goals that are defined for an experiment are tracked in the Optimizely backend over the lifetime of the experiment.

+#### *5. Start the experiment*

+Once the experiment has been configured, the customer can start the experiment using the *Start experiment* button in the visual editor.
+On taking this action, Optimizely updates the *Optimizely snippet* that contains the code necessary to make changes in the website or mobile app.
+The Optimizely snippet is delivered through a CDN.

+#### *6. Monitor the results*

+A customer can now see the results of their experiment in real-time by looking at the Optimizely results page.
+The results page contains how many visitors were assigned to each variation and the number of *conversions* over time, for each of the experiment goals that have been defined.

+Optimizely experiments can be grouped into *projects*, which are usually tied to a single website or mobile app.
+Each project can have multiple *collaborators* with custom permissions.

+### Life of a visitor

+Below is what happens when a visitor comes to a web page or mobile app that is running Optimizely.

+#### *1. Evaluate audiences*

+The first thing Optimizely does is it collects information about the visitor, to determine what audiences that visitor is a part of.

+#### *2. Bucket experiments*

+Next, Optimizely determines what experiment(s) (if any) should be shown to the user.
+This decision is based on what audiences the visitor is in, random traffic allocation, and any additional experiment targeting criteria.

+#### *3. Assign variation*

+If the visitor has been bucketed into an experiment, Optimizely decides which variation should be shown to the visitor using random assignment, according to the relative traffic allocation specified by the customer.

+#### *4. Activate experiment*

+Optimizely runs the code for the chosen variation.
+By default, this is done before the page loads on a website to ensure that the visitor doesn't see flicker.
+However, many customers may want to activate an experiment after a page has loaded.
+For more information see conditional activation.

+#### *5. Track events*

+Once the page or mobile app has been rendered to the user, Optimizely tracks events by sending information to the Optimizely backend.
+Besides event tracking, all of the steps below happen completely client-side (i.e. in the user's browser or mobile app).

 ### Data model